Tarjeta bip!

 Tarjeta bip! ("bip! card") is the contactless payment method used in the public transportation system of Red Metropolitana de Movilidad in the metropolitan region of Santiago, Chile.

 It is issued and maintained by Metro de Santiago.
-The name is primarily due to the similarity to the sound emitted when passed through a validator or automatic ticket collector.
+The name is primarily due to the similarity to the beep sound emitted when passed through a validator or automatic ticket collector.
 It works similarly to a debit card, requiring payment before traveling, and the balance is deducted when traveling by bus or metro, depending on the fare segment and mode of transportation used.
 Part of the technology's compatibility with the Santiago Metro is due to the fact that it coexisted with the Multivía card until August 2011.

 History

 First-generation bip! validator on a Transantiago bus (2007).

 On 9 February 2007, hours before the implementation of Transantiago, Transport Minister Sergio Espejo announced the system would be free for the first three days, between 10 and 12 February.
 He stated primarily that this would allow users to familiarize themselves with the routes throughout the capital, postponing the start of fare collection until 13 February.
 However, early that day, Ministry of Transport inspectors detected an average 15% failure rate in the bus validators, prompting the AFT to make the system free until Friday for trunk buses and Sunday for feeder buses.

 The delay caused by the change in date resulted in a multi-million-dollar fine for AFT companies, close to 300 million pesos, due to the failure to meet the implementation date for the payment technology on buses.
 In the days following the fine, on the second attempt to put the fare collection system into operation on Friday, 17 February, validators and users responded favorably to the change, detecting an error rate of close to 2% on the buses that went into circulation.
 Even so, the evasion rate in areas with high concentrations of people was very high.
 To solve this problem, "extra-vehicular payment zones" were created, that is, payment zones outside the vehicles, before accessing the stop.
 This allows users faster access to buses and prevents payment evasion.

 According to a December 2007 survey conducted by the Central University of Chile, Transantiago users expressed great satisfaction with the payment method implemented in Santiago.
 The survey showed that the Tarjeta bip! received a score of 5.53 (out of 7.0) out of 600 respondents, leaving the Transantiago Financial Administrator quite satisfied with people's perception of the payment method.
 This result was the attribute most highly rated by Santiago residents regarding Transantiago.